 Economic Development has been a key theme research in the area of development economics for a very long time.
 Many authors have highlighted that economic growth is a result of changes in several structural factors such as trade infrastructure tourism, and institutional development.
 Specifically, Infrastructure development has been generally considered as one of the main factors of regional economic growth because it aids the movement of people and goods, lowers the cost of transport, and opens up the market to new areas (Donaldson, 2018; Timilsina et al. 2024).
 Investigations into regional development point to the fact that creation of and improvement of transportation infrastructure and connectivity are among the factors that stimulate economic production and help in the integration of remote areas with markets at national as well as international levels (Pradhan & Bagchi, 2013; Vasilakos et al. 2023).
 Better transportation and communication links allow for goods, services and people to be moved around easily, resulting in greater economic effectiveness and regional integration.
 Considering the condition of the economies that are still in their development stages, infrastructure development is typically viewed as a necessity for the alleviation of regional imbalances as well as for the increase of economic growth in the long run.

 Yet another major research domain looks into the economic consequences of tourism.
 It is no longer ignored that through the support of cultural and natural assets the sector of tourism can be a driving force for economic growth.
 Examination of tourism's effects on the economy has been the subject of numerous works which have highlighted the multifunctional roles of tourism in creating jobs, earning foreign exchange, and enlarging the economy overall (Balaguer & Cantavella-Jord, 2002; Lee & Chang, 2008).
 Data gathered from various parts of the world prove that tourism not only leads to an increase in economic growth through the enhancement of infrastructure but also by the development of service sectors and the support of regional development (Seetanah, 2011; Ohlan, 2017).
-According to the tourism-led growth hypothesis, the expansion of tourism activities has the potential to create a multiplier effect in local economies by increased demand for goods and services such as transportation accommodation food, and others (Brida et al. 2016).
+According to the tourism-led growth hypothesis, the expansion of tourism activities has the potential to create a multiplier effect in local economies by increased demand for goods and services such as transportation, accommodation, food, and others (Brida et al. 2016).
 Besides, a newly developed body of literature shows how tourism, if properly managed, can be a source of economic growth as well as a tool for poverty alleviation and enhancement of inhabitants' living standards in least developed countries (Croes & Vanegas, 2008).

 In general tourism studies, cultural tourism is increasingly viewed as an important driver of regional economic development.
 It refers to travel driven by the desire to experience cultural heritage arts traditions, festivals, and local lifestyles and it is one of the fastest rising sectors in the world tourism market (Richards, 2018).
 Researchers remind us that, apart from being tangible and intangible heritage, cultural sites and cultural activities are powerful instruments in promoting local economic development through the attraction of tourists as well as the creation of local incomes (lvarez-Garca et al. 2019; Bertacchini & Dalle Nogare, 2021).
 Besides, cultural tourism helps in passing down the heritage and ancient traditions of the community while it opens doors for the inhabitants to engage in tourism-related activities and entrepreneurship (Mutra et al. 2023).
 Indeed, in rural and underdeveloped areas, cultural tourism is heavily supported as a form of sustainable development because it enables the local community to make a living economically and, at the same time, protect their cultural identity.